hammackj/risu/README.markdown

 # Viewing Data
 The data can be viewed with a query browser available for your database.
-A Rails front end will be available in the **future**.

 ## Generating Reports
 To generate a report please execute the following after the the data is parsed into the database.